restful-open-annotation/spec/context.md

 ## Core OA context

-RESTful OA uses <span class="hint--top" data-hint="Namely, the W3C Web
-Annotation WG version">a version</span> of the recommended [Open Annotation context](http://www.openannotation.org/spec/core/publishing.html).
+RESTful OA uses a context based on <span class="hint--top" data-hint="Namely, the W3C Web Annotation WG version">a version</span> of the recommended [Open Annotation context](http://www.openannotation.org/spec/core/publishing.html).
 The full context defines names for talking about motivations for annotating, styling for display, and source document caching, among